Salda (Tagil)

 The Salda (Салда) is a river in Sverdlovsk Oblast, Russia.
 It is a tributary of the Tagil (in the Ob's drainage basin).
 The Salda has its sources in the Ural Mountains.
 It is 122 km long, with a drainage basin of 1770 km2.
 The average discharge is 7.2 m3/s about 4 km upstream of its mouth.
 The Salda freezes over in late October or early November, and stays frozen until the spring thaw in April.

-The towns of Verkhnyaya Salda and Nizhnyaya Salda are by the Salda.
+The towns of Verkhnyaya Salda and Nizhnyaya Salda are by the Salda, where the Verkhne-Salda and Nizhne-Salda reservoirs were created.